Malls and Shopping Centers - Downtown LA Area

 - The Gerry Building - Over 70 retailers including Calvin Klein, Baby Phat and others.

-- The New Mart - Open to wholesalers only (appointment required), except during Sample Sales.
-On their website you will find a list of retailers who participate in Sample Sales.
+- The New Mart - Open to wholesalers only (appointment required), except during Sample Sales (last Friday of every month, and every Friday in December).
+On the website you will find a list of retailers who participate in Sample Sales.

 - NOTE: Advanced registration, or an appointment may be required in order to gain entry to some of the buildings - you can check for the requirements on their websites.

-- (near the Fashion District) The largest flower market in the US.
+Flower District Website - (near the Fashion District) The largest flower market in the United States.
 The general public is able to shop the flower market after the retailer buyer shift is over (see the Flower Market website for a schedule).
-There is a small admission fee (only $1-$2).
+There is a small admission fee.
 The market opens to the public at either 6AM or 8AM, and closes at noon.
 It is not open on Sundays.

-- ethnic Japanese markets, restaurants and gift shops.
+Little Tokyo Website - ethnic Japanese markets, restaurants and gift shops.
 Also, there are two museums (Japanese American National Museum and the Geffen Contemporary Museum), and historical monuments.
-You can find Japanese shops and restaurants throughout the District, although most are concentrated in shopping centers and plazas:
+You can find Japanese shops and restaurants throughout the District, although most are concentrated in shopping centers and plazas.

-- Little Tokyo Galleria Shopping Center (333 S Alameda St) A large indoor shopping mall that specializes in Japanese shops.
+Little Tokyo Galleria Shopping Center - A large indoor shopping mall that specializes in Japanese shops.

-- Japanese Village Plaza Mall (335 E 2nd Street) - The plaza is a collection of stores and shops featuring Japanese ethnic products, groceries and services.
+Japanese Village Plaza Mall - The plaza is a collection of stores and shops featuring Japanese ethnic products, groceries and services.
 The main entrance is on 2nd Street, but there is also an entrance on 1st Street near Central Avenue, across the street from the Japanese American National Museum.

-- Weller Court (123 Astronaut E. S. Onizuka Street = San Pedro Street near 2nd Street) - an outdoor upscale shopping plaza with shops, restaurants.
-There is a memorial monument for the astronauts of the NASA space shuttle Challenger disaster which occurred in 1986.
+(123 Astronaut E. S. Onizuka Street = San Pedro Street near 2nd Street) - an outdoor upscale shopping plaza with shops, restaurants.
+There is a memorial monument for the astronauts of the NASA space shuttle Challenger disaster.

 - Western Jewelry Mart - 606 S Hill Street.